By Scott Perkins, FCNB President & CEO

 For a few years after the financial crisis of 1929, the Crawford County seat of Steelville, Missouri did not have a bank of its own.
 The citizens of the town soon realized that for a community to grow and prosper, it needed a bank of its own.
 On October 2, 1934, the Bank was moved to Steelville, Missouri, and the name changed to Community Bank.
 C.M.
 Fitzgerald became the President of the new Community Bank.
 Following Mr. Fitzgerald was W.A.
 McInnis who served as President from the mid 1940s to 1956.

 In 1960, the Community Bank built a new banking facility on Main Street in Steelville under the leadership of E.W.
 Gravatt, who was Director and President from 1956 to 1961.
 In 1961, the role of President was turned over to L.J.
 “Tick” Perkins.
 Mr. Perkins remained the CEO & President until 1976 when the family operation was turned over to his son, Paul E. Perkins.
 In 1979, the Community Bank moved down the street to its current location at 402 W. Main Street in Steelville.

 On February 1, 1983, the bank’s name changed to First Community National Bank of Crawford County as a result of the plans to open a second location in Cuba, Missouri.
 At that time, the bank also changed from a state chartered bank to a national chartered bank.
 In 1984, the Cuba Financial Center was opened and then remodeled and expanded in 2005.

-Paul Perkins - Chairman of the Board and CEO
+Paul Perkins - Chairman of the Board

 James D. Cottrell